reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 <Note>

-This tutorial is designed for people who prefer to **learn by doing** and want to quickly try making something real.
-If you prefer learning concepts step by step, start with [Describing the UI](/learn/describing-the-ui).
+This tutorial is designed for people who prefer to **learn by doing** and want to quickly try making something tangible.
+If you prefer learning each concept step by step, start with [Describing the UI.](/learn/describing-the-ui)

 </Note>